RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 	- This was a binary classification problem (decumulate vs. not decumulate) with class imbalance (fewer people decumulating early), here are key metrics and tests we considered:
 		1. Classification Metrics:
 			- [[ROC-AUC]] Score: Crucial for binary classification, especially with imbalanced classes.
-			- After fixing on a particular hyperparameter settings, we optimized on Recall and F1 score to get the best threshold value.
+			- Precision-Recall curve
-			- Recall: This was out crucial metric, for us FP was ok but not FN.
+			- Recall: This was out crucial metric, for us FP was ok but not FN. missing a decumulation case is more costly than false alerts.
+			- ROC_AUC, precision-recall curves, Recall and business cost was used together to decide on the threshold value.
 			- Cohen's Kappa: Shows improvement over random chance
 		2. Business-Specific Metrics:
 			- Cost Matrix: Different costs for false positives vs false negatives (e.g., opportunity cost of incorrect predictions)
-			- Lift Chart: Shows model's ability to identify customers most likely to decumulate
-			- Decile Analysis: Performance across different probability segments.
 	-  Model Validation Approaches:
 		- Cross-validation: 5-fold to ensure robust performance
 		- Time-based validation: Important since pension decisions are time-dependent.
 We considered both in-time and out-of-time data for our test set.